-Curriculum leaders groups
+Curriculum leaders groups and subject reference groups

 - Creative Arts

 Business, Enterprise, and Technology

 - Business and Enterprise (combined subject reference group)

 - Digital Technologies (subject reference group)